 The Avalanches Since I Left You

-The Avalanches's Since I Left You arrives as a jubilant scrapbook of sound that critics praise for turning sampling into composition and pure pop invention.
-Across six professional reviews the record earned a 90.83/100 consensus score, and reviewers consistently point to the title cut “Since I Left You” along with “Frontier Psychiatrist”, “Stay Another Season” and “Electricity” as standout songs that define the album's sunlit, danceable grooves.
+The Avalanches's Since I Left You arrives as a jubilant, sun-soaked kaleidoscope of samples that critics call both a party-starter and a careful exercise in studio craft.
+Across eight professional reviews the record earned an 86.56/100 consensus score, and reviewers consistently point to the title cut “Since I Left You

 Critics' Top Tracks